vmware-tanzu/secrets-manager/docs/_pages/0110-configuration.md

 mode.
 Defaults to `"false"`, which means **VSecM Safe** will run in non-FIPS-compliant mode.
 Setting it to `"true"` will make **VSecM Safe** run in FIPS-compliant mode.

+> **You Need Host Support for FIPS-Compliant Mode**
+>
-Note that this is not a guarantee that VSecM Safe will actually run in FIPS compliant mode, as it depends on the underlying base image.
+> Note that this is not a guarantee that VSecM Safe will actually
+> run in FIPS compliant mode, as it depends on the underlying base image.
+>
+> In addition, the host environment will need to be compliant too.

 If you are using one of the official FIPS-complaint VSecM Docker images, then it will be FIPS-compliant.